Adekunle27/how-companies-hire/README.md

 # How companies hire and their interview guides
-A curated list by <a href="https://jobeir.com">Jobeir</a> of how companies hire.
+A curated list by the team at <a href="https://narative.co">Narative</a> of how companies hire.
 We've aggregated a collection of resources directly shared by different companies within technology to help you understand how companies hire.
 The majority of the content is focused around technical interviews and hiring software engineers.

 Use this resource to learn how companies hire.
 Compare your internal practices to see how you differ.